How Much Is a Tummy Tuck: Why the Cost Varies

 woman grabbing her stomach and thigh (model)

 It seems like the tummy tuck has really increased in popularity over the last decade, and I am doing this procedure on patients with a wider variety of BMI.
 For the first 10 to 15 years I was in the practice of plastic surgery, I only saw a few patients who had a BMI over 30.
 But gradually, over the last 10 years, I have noticed that patients call me now and want a tummy tuck but have a BMI over 30 (sometimes over 35).
-And it is for this reason that the fees are adjusted to reflect the anatomy of the patient, and the increased time and complexity of the surgery with an increased BMI.

 The Typical Cost for Ideal Tummy Tuck Candidates